xmp handling faults (III) - AKA: policing XMP namespaces

 - Open the file in some xmp conform application like Adobe Lightroom or Nikon ViewNX2.
 See that Rating and Label are gone

-Updated by Alan Pater over 3 years ago
+Updated by Alan Pater almost 4 years ago

 - Subject changed from xmp handling faults (III) to xmp handling faults (III) - AKA: policing XMP namespaces